ravanpreet-kaur/unstarve/backend/README.md

-This repository contains the backend codebase for Unstarve, a food delivery application.
-The backend is built using Node.js, Express.js, MongoDB, and Socket.IO.
+This repository contains the backend codebase for Unstarve .
+The backend is built using Node.js, Express.js and CockroachDB.

 ## Getting Started